authlete/authlete-java-common/README.md

 #### AuthletePropertiesConfiguration

-Among the three implementations of `AuthleteConfiguration` interface, this secion explains `AuthletePropertiesConfiguration` class.
+Among the three implementations of `AuthleteConfiguration` interface, this section explains `AuthletePropertiesConfiguration` class.

 `AuthletePropertiesConfiguration` class provides a mechanism to use a properties